View Jo Boivin's Obituary on HeraldNews.com and share memories

 |

-Jo Anne A. Boivin, age 64, of New Bedford, Formerly of Tiverton, RI; passed away Sunday, June 9, 2019 at Brandon Woods Nursing Home, New Bedford.
-Jo Annes funeral will be held on Friday, June 14, 2019 at 9:00AM from the BOULE FUNERAL HOME, 615 Broadway, Fall River, MA, followed by a Funeral Mass at 10:00AM in Holy Ghost Church 316 Judson St. Tiverton, RI.
+Jo Anne A. Boivin, age 64, of New Bedford, Formerly of Tiverton, RI; passed away Sunday, June 9, 2019.
+Jo Annes funeral will be held on Friday, June 14, 2019 at 10:00AM from the BOULE FUNERAL HOME, 615 Broadway, Fall River, MA, followed by a Funeral Mass at 11:00AM in Holy Ghost Church 316 Judson St. Tiverton, RI.
 Interment will be in Notre Dame Cemetery.
 Visitation will be held on Thursday from 4:00PM to 7:00PM.
-In lieu of flowers, donations may be made to Holy Ghost Church, 316 Judson St., Tiverton, RI.
-02878 for Mass and Remembrance for Jo Anne.
-For complete obit please visit www.boulefuneralhome.com Online guestbook also available.
+For complete obit please visit www.boulefuneral home.com